Exclusive Offer: Enjoy Free CARA

 Resistance Stage

-Your body adapts to ongoing stress.
-You may feel normal on the surface, but resources are being depleted.
-Irritability, fatigue, and concentration problems emerge.
+Your body adapts while resources deplete.
+Irritability, fatigue, and focus problems emerge.

 3️⃣